3143 Northeast 163rd Street, North Miami Beach, FL 33160

 Trigger finger is a condition that happens when your finger or thumb gets stuck in a bent position.
 The tendon in your finger gets inflamed and swollen, and it might feel like it’s catching when you try to bend or straighten it.
 This limited range of motion — plus pain — can make everyday tasks difficult.

 While trigger finger surgery is an option, it’s not always necessary.
-Many people prefer to explore nonsurgical treatments first, and our team at Orthopedic Urgent Care Aventura is here to help you do just that.
+Many people prefer to explore nonsurgical treatments first, and our team at Full Orthopedics Urgent Care is here to help you do just that.
 We offer care for hand and wrist pain in North Miami Beach, Florida.

 Here are five effective nonsurgical treatment options for managing trigger finger.